 The home station consists of an Icom 746PRO, running 100 watts (5 to 20 watts on Digital Modes) to either OptiBeams (40 thru 6 Meters) or inverted vees for 80 and 160 meters.
 I also can switch to a ZeroFive all band 43' vertical when needed.
 The OptiBeams are mounted as a stack of 3 (OB40-30, OB9-5, OB5-6)on a 24' Chrome Molly mast in an HDX-555 Heavy Duty crank-up, tilt-over tower.
 I utilize TiltPlates on the two larger beams, which allow me to tilt the tower over almost all the way to the ground for beam installation and/or maintenance right at ground level.
 The TiltPlates are the (fantastic) invention of Al, NN4ZZ.
 They literally allow you to work on beams without ever having to climb a tower.
 Further information on TiltPlates (and a video of this installation) can be found at: http://nn4zz.com/index.htm

 The mobile station is an IC7000, running 100 watts to a TarHeel 200 ScrewDriver antenna.
-To date, I have operated from a total of 677 USA counties, witha long term goal of operating from all 3077.
+To date, I have operated from a total of 677 USA counties, witha long term goal of operating from at least 1000.
 (I always operate from a parked position, engine off: It's safer, enhances weak signal work, and greatly increases the QSO totals.)
-Running mobile Counties for the County Hunters is a very enjoyable part of the hobby for me: A chance not only to tour the USA on back roads, but also to meet many of the fine Operators I have worked multiple times over the years.
+Running mobile Counties for the County Hunters has been a very enjoyable part of the hobby for me: A chance not only to tour the USA on back roads, but also to meet many of the fine Operators I have worked multiple times over the years.

 Whether USA or DX, I hope to work you on as many bands and modes as possible.
 73 de Bill KM1C, Oriental, NC USA